RonniKahalani/ATMStateMachine/README.md

 # ATM State Machine
 This simple Java app, used in computer science classes, illustrates the different states an ATM undergoes and how it could be coded as a prototype.

+There are 2 solution examples, one bad one and one nice one, seen from a code quality perspective like the 5 SOLID principles.

 ## Purpose
 Try to present a real world device and identify the states the device goes through and what happens in the different states.
 Also help the student understand UML tools line PlantUHL (effective text based UML modelling) and Visual Paradigm (graphical interface)